58-storey hotel and condo proposed for Niagara Falls

 Published October 1, 2024 at 2:42 pm

-new hotel 58 storeys proposed for niagara falls
+new hotel 58 storeys approved for niagara falls

-A new 58-storey mixed development has been proposed for Niagara Falls - all images courtesy of city staff report
+A new 58-storey mixed development has been approved for Niagara Falls - all images courtesy of city staff report

 Another major hotel could be in the works for Niagara Falls.